White sauce (Virginia)

 White sauce, also known as salsa blanca, is a creamy, zesty condiment that is offered as a dipping sauce at Mexican restaurants in parts of the U.S. state of Virginia.

 Composition

 The white sauce served in southeastern Virginian Mexican restaurants is traditionally made with Miracle Whip, milk, cumin, dried oregano (or Italian seasoning), garlic powder, and crushed red pepper flakes.
 The sauce then sits, refrigerated, for at least 48 hours for the flavors to meld and grow bolder.
 Some restaurants, including the large Plaza Azteca chain, make the recipe somewhat differently, with onions, garlic, and crushed peppers, and both La Costeña jalapeños and their juice; this version is also served fresh.
-Many restaurants are protective of their customized recipe for the condiment.
+Many restaurants are protective of their customized recipes for the condiment.

 Despite its resemblance to queso, the sauce does not contain cheese.
 It bears similarities to ranch dressing, with a more intense flavor, described as "cool and hot at the same time".